repositor224/E-Dictionary/README.md

 - `The documentation consists of a series of planning files involving communication between me and my client.`

+- `The product folder includes the complete project with front end and back end (DB Browser for Sqlite)

 ## Using the E-Dictionary

 The first step you will need to do is to clone the repository using the following command: